The Great Buddha+: Script writing

 The film is an extension of director Huang Hsin-yao's 2014 Golden Horse Award-nominated short, The Great Buddha (大佛).
 According to Huang, the inclusion of "+" in the feature's title is a reference to the Apple smartphone iPhone 6 Plus, which was released around the time when he began expanding his short to a feature.
 In an interview, Huang also clarified that The Great Buddha+ was not shot on iPhone.

 In an interview with Phoenix Entertainment, Huang mentions he used to film in a Buddha statue factory, and there was a giant Buddha statue made from copper, about 40 feet high.
 His first thought was that no one knew what was in the statue, so he had the idea to hide Yeh's body in the Buddha statue.
-Huang had a car accident, and the carcorder was used at that time.
+Huang had a car crash, and the carcorder was used at that time.
 After that, he thinks the carcorder is an interesting thing that the camera faces outside but records the sound inside the car.
 Huang also explains that many people are just like Belly Button and Pickle, but society always ignores them.
 Therefore Huang thinks he needs to write a story about them based on his perception of life.